ilia144000/rannta-token/token-info.md

 ---

 ##  Contract Status

+RANNTA is a `144-FORGED` token.
+Immutable.
+Finalized.
+Sealed by design.

 - **Ownership:** Revoked (No admin privileges)
 - **Mintability:** Disabled (Fixed supply)
 - **Verification:** ✅ Verified on TONScan and Tonviewer